-When the roads are packed, we stay super calm (and get embarrassed when someone honks a horn).
+When the roads are packed, we stay calm.
+And we get embarrassed when someone honks a horn.

 We greet each other on the street.

-Email does not cut it for maintaining of friendships.
-We prefer spending quality time at apéros.
+WhatsApp does not cut it for friendships.
+We prefer spending quality time with friends at apéros.

 Nature starts at our doorsteps.

-We can drink perfectly delicious water from any public fountain.
+We can drink delicious water from any public fountain.